 During the raid, Morrell and his team rescued all but one of the remaining hostages, and killed five of the six terrorists.

 So, why am I telling you this?

-When things go wrong (as they’re highly likely to at some point), I think you’re far better off keeping going, even if what constitutes “keeping going” might not be what you originally had in mind.
+When that happens, I think you’re far better off keeping going, even if what constitutes “keeping going” might not be what you originally had in mind.

 It’s not ideal, but it’s not the end of the world either.

 You adapt, you improvise and you keep on training.

 Founder of Muscle Evo